y-ncao/Like-My-GF/README.md

 This is a auto robot to like my girlfriend's post on Instagram.

 ####Why This?
-My girlfriend always complaining that I don't care about what she's doing, I don't like her post on Instagram / Wechat / Weibo ...
-I don't comment her post bla bla.
+My girlfriend always complaining that I don't care about what she's doing, I don't like her post on Instagram / Wechat / Weibo... and I don't comment her post bla bla.

 Being a Programmer, I don't really have much ~~interest~~ time to review every social network.
 So I build this.
 Although now she knows that I'm using this to like her post.
 But she's pretty happy about it(don't ask me why) and never complained again.
+So I'm very happy with this tool.

 ####Requires
 * httplib2